Health After 2020

 Does the collaboration need to explicitly address a COVID-19 related issue?

 Issues that align with the theme of the program are broad and may be related to the health, social, economic, cultural, and/or environmental impacts of the COVID-19 pandemic.

-Can the funding be used to strengthen a past collaboration, or must it be a new one?
+Can existing collaborations be accepted to the program, or must it be a new one?